Robert A. Lovett: Later life and death

-After Robert Lovett left office on January 20, 1953, he returned again to Brown Brothers Harriman, where he remained active as a general partner for many years.
+After Lovett left office on January 20, 1953, he returned again to Brown Brothers Harriman, where he remained active as a general partner for many years.
 Lovett has been recognized as one of the most capable administrators to hold the office of secretary of defense and as a perceptive critic of defense organization.
 His work in completing the Korean War mobilization and in planning and implementing the long-range rearmament program, as well as his proposals to restructure the Department of Defense, were among his major contributions.

 But his work for the U.S. Government was not yet quite completed.
 By January 1956, U.S. President Dwight D. Eisenhower persuaded Lovett to take on a part-time job with the brand new President's Board of Consultants on Foreign Intelligence Activities which, years later, would become known as the President's Intelligence Advisory Board.

-Following the 1960 presidential election, Joseph P. Kennedy – who had served with Lovett on the President's Board of Consultants – advised his son John F. Kennedy to offer Robert A. Lovett any U.S. Cabinet post he might desire.
+Following the 1960 presidential election, Joseph P. Kennedy – who had served with Lovett on the President's Board of Consultants – advised his son John F. Kennedy to offer Lovett any U.S. Cabinet post he might desire.
 Lovett graciously declined, citing health reasons.
 In 1963, he received the Presidential Medal of Freedom, with Distinction.
 In 1964, he was awarded the prestigious Sylvanus Thayer Award by the United States Military Academy for his service to the country.

-Domhoff– who described Lovett, Harvey Bundy and John McCloy as having a close working relationship; and credited John F. Kennedy as accepting Lovett's advice to appoint Dean Rusk as Secretary of State, Robert S. McNamara as Defense Secretary, and C. Douglas Dillon as Treasury Secretary in 1961.
+Domhoff—who described Lovett, Harvey Bundy and John McCloy as having a close working relationship; and credited John F. Kennedy as accepting Lovett's advice to appoint Dean Rusk as Secretary of State, Robert S. McNamara as Defense Secretary, and C. Douglas Dillon as Treasury Secretary in 1961.

 Lovett died in Locust Valley, New York, on May 7, 1986, at the age of 90.
 He was preceded in death by his wife, Adele, on January 4, 1986.
 Both outlived their children, Evelyn Springer Lovett Brown (1920–1967) and Robert Scott Lovett, II (1927–1984).
 They were interred in Locust Valley Cemetery there.

 The Department of History at Yale University, his alma mater, has the Robert A. Lovett Chair of Military and Naval History in his honor.
 Its current incumbent is John Lewis Gaddis, the noted historian of the Cold War.